anna-jeongah/graduate_employment_prediction/README.md

 ### Execution

-Download the five csv files contain the imputed data with weights in the inputed_data_with_weights folder, or run the R-code for imputation and joining with weights, and export results to csv.
+Download the five csv files contain the imputed data with weights in the imputed_data_with_weights folder, or run the R-code for imputation and joining with weights, and export results to csv.

 Change filepath for the five csv files at the top of the code.